 └── puppetlabs-firewall (v1.6.0)

-manifest file.- From the command line on the master, navigate to the modules directory:
+1. From the command line on the primary server, navigate to the modules directory:

 cd /etc/puppetlabs/code/environments/production/modules